21371 customer reviews

 Rivesaltes

 The Rivesaltes wine region covers more than 4,000 hectares spread across 86 municipalities in the Pyrénées-Orientales and 9 municipalities in the Aude.
-Production is highly diverse: "Ambré, Tuilé, Grenat, and hors d'âge."
+Production is highly diverse: “Ambré, Tuilé, Grenat, and hors d’âge.”
 The decree of December 29, 1997, regarding the appellation distinguishes these four main types of Rivesaltes.
-The amber Rivesaltes wines, made from the Grenache Blanc and Gris, Macabeu, and Malvoisie du Roussillon grape varieties, Muscat Petits Grains, and Muscat d’Alexandrie, are aged in an oxidative environment for at least two years in large containers (tanks or oak casks).
-They have a beautiful dark golden or amber color and are distinguished by their aromas of hazelnut, almond, walnut shell, candied citrus, and roasted notes.
-Rivesaltes red wines bottled young (75% Grenache Noir) are aged in a reductive environment for at least 12 months, including 3 months in bottle.
+Amber Rivesaltes wines, made from Grenache Blanc and Gris, Macabeu, Malvoisie du Roussillon, Muscat Petits Grains, and Muscat d’Alexandrie, are aged in an oxidative environment for at least two years in large containers (tanks or oak casks); they have a beautiful dark golden or amber color and are distinguished by their aromas of hazelnut, almond, walnut shell, candied citrus, and roasted notes.
+Red Rivesaltes wines bottled young (75% Grenache Noir) are aged in a reductive environment for at least 12 months, including 3 months in bottle.
 They captivate with their deep ruby hue and aromas of red berries (cherry, blackcurrant, raspberry, blackberry).
-The "tuilé" Rivesaltes wines (50% Grenache Noir) are aged in large containers in contact with air for at least 2 years.
+“Tuilé” Rivesaltes wines (50% Grenache Noir) are aged in large containers in contact with air for at least 2 years.
 Their color takes on a lovely tuilé hue with brown or orange highlights.
 They develop aromas of coffee, cocoa, tobacco, and candied fruits (fig, prune, strawberry, quince).
-The term "hors d'âge" may be added to the terms "ambré" and "tuilé" for wines of the Rivesaltes appellation that have been aged for at least 5 years after production.
+The term “hors d’âge” may be added to the designations “ambré” and “tuilé” for wines of the Rivesaltes appellation that have been aged for at least 5 years after production.

-The Rivesaltes wine appellation takes its name from the town of Rivesaltes, which means "High Banks" in Catalan.
-Crossed by three rivers—the Agly, the Têt, and the Tech—which have shaped a landscape of terraced slopes and hills, the Rivesaltes vineyards cover extremely diverse soils: sometimes white, like the pebbles of the middle and upper terraces or the granitic sands of the Albères; sometimes red, like the clays and silts found in the foothills of the Corbières or in the Aspres; and sometimes black or brown, like the schists of the Agly Valley.
+The Rivesaltes wine appellation takes its name from the town of Rivesaltes, which means “High Banks” in Catalan.
+Crossed by three rivers—the Agly, the Têt, and the Tech—which have shaped a landscape of terraced slopes and hills, the Rivesaltes vineyards span a wide variety of soils: sometimes white, such as the pebbles on the middle and upper terraces or the granitic sand of the Albères; sometimes red, such as the clays and silts found in the foothills of the Corbières or in the Aspres; and sometimes black or brown, such as the schist of the Agly Valley.
 The terroir of Rivesaltes is fully expressed in the wines produced by Domaine Sarda-Malet, Domaine de Rancy, and Domaine La Casenove.

-The Rivesaltes wine appellation takes its name from the town of Rivesaltes, which means "High Banks" in Catalan.
-Crossed by three rivers—the Agly, the Têt, and the Tech—which have shaped a landscape of terraced slopes and hills, the Rivesaltes vineyards cover extremely diverse soils: sometimes white, like the pebbles of the middle and upper terraces or the granitic sands of the Albères; sometimes red, like the clays and silts found in the foothills of the Corbières or in the Aspres; and sometimes black or brown, like the schists of the Agly Valley.
+The Rivesaltes wine appellation takes its name from the town of Rivesaltes, which means “High Banks” in Catalan.
+Crossed by three rivers—the Agly, the Têt, and the Tech—which have shaped a landscape of terraced slopes and hills, the Rivesaltes vineyards span a wide variety of soils: sometimes white, such as the pebbles on the middle and upper terraces or the granitic sand of the Albères; sometimes red, such as the clays and silts found in the foothills of the Corbières or in the Aspres; and sometimes black or brown, such as the schist of the Agly Valley.
 The terroir of Rivesaltes is fully expressed in the wines produced by Domaine Sarda-Malet, Domaine de Rancy, and Domaine La Casenove.

 For more information, visit the website at Rivesaltes